hostbuster/mam/README.md

 }
 ```

+See also: docs/Sidechain.md for an in-depth guide and additional patterns.

 Wiretap (debugging):
 - Insert a `wiretap` node to record the input of the effect chain to a WAV file during offline export.